 The number of ASID bits is UNSPECIFIED and may be zero.
 The number of implemented ASID bits, termed ASIDLEN, may be determined by writing one to every bit position in the ASID field, then reading back the value in satp to see which bit positions in the ASID field hold a one.
-The least-significant bits of ASID are implemented first: that is, if ASIDLEN > 0, ASID[ASIDLEN-1:0] is writable.
+The least-significant bits of ASID are implemented first: that is, if ASIDLEN > 0, ASID[ASIDLEN-1:0]

+is writable.
 The maximal value of ASIDLEN, termed ASIDMAX, is 9 for Sv32 or 16 for Sv39 and Sv48.

-tagged caches.
+For many applications, the choice of page size has a substantial performance impact.
+A large page size increases TLB reach and loosens the associativity constraints on virtually indexed, physically tagged caches.
 At the same time, large pages exacerbate internal fragmentation, wasting physical memory and possibly cache capacity.